 Mike Lessard currently resides in Missoula and works as the Assistant Director of the Tours Department.
 Born and raised in the great state of Maine, Mike spent his childhood outdoors hiking and camping with his family, which gave him a passion for being with people outside.
 For six years, he worked with a youth adventure program called Apogee Adventures where he led a variety of hiking and biking tours for high school students.
 Most notably, he journeyed across the country with a group of kids on a self-contained Charleston to San Diego ride — two years in a row!
 His favorite ride of all time?
 The Going to the Sun Road in Glacier National Park during bikes-only season.
 When not on a bike, Mike is climbing a mountain or hanging out at the local ice cream shop.

-Emily Loberg is from Salem, Oregon and works as a mechanic at South Salem Cycleworks.
+Emily Loberg is from Salem, Oregon.
 Her favorite tour experience of all time is when she was riding from Oregon to Maine in the summer of 2016, she spent three nights in Glacier National Parking camping with a “group” of 11 other touring cyclists she had met on the road.
 “We were traveling in groups of one to three and all came together spontaneously.”
 During their time in the park, they shared hiking, swimming, and evening concerts with folks who had brought instruments on their tour.
 They all woke up at 4 a.m. to bike Going to the Sun Road over Logan Pass and then camped together in Saint Mary and went out for pizza in town.
 After Glacier, they all went their separate ways, but for those couple of days they were a magical bicycle touring family.
-Emily’s dream tour is biking through Brazil, visiting friends and host families she met when she studied abroad.
+Emily’s dream tour is bicycling around the world.
 She considers bicycle touring as her favorite lifestyle and she loves traveling and meeting new places and people, and loves introducing people to bicycle touring and learning from folks who have experienced the road for years.
 Her favorite on-the-road snack is a butterscotch milkshake!

 Joe Loviska is from Missoula, Montana.
 When he’s not on tour, he works for a recumbent manufacturing company called Lightfoot Cycles and substitute teaches.
 Joe has been leading for Adventure Cycling since 2007.
 He began as a mechanic on event tours and worked into leadership roles starting in 2010.
 Most recently, he led Big Bend Loop, the Underground Railroad, and the Southern Tier.
 One of his all-time favorite tour experiences was leading the Southern Tier in 2012 because of the group involved.
 “Everyone was so committed to each other, making sure that everyone was successful while having a great time crossing the country.
 It was amazing to see!”
 His dream bicycle tour is riding the spine of the continents, from Alaska to Argentina, incorporating the Great Divide Route through North America.
 He loves leading bike tours for the singular opportunity to see this incredible country in an intimate light — the small towns, the unmatched scenery, and the interesting people full of their culture — all while experiencing it among a group of strangers who have come together for a common goal and want to help each other succeed.
 He has many favorite on-the-road snacks, including Corn Nuts, Fritos, Snickers, dried fruit, carrot cake, celery sticks, fried chicken, and peanut butter and jelly sandwiches — especially those.
 He likes to play the jaw harp on the road, preferably while coasting down a slight incline, riding no handed.
 He also likes to eat his PB&J in that position.
 And he believes that riding across the country should be a mandatory part of every high school curriculum!

 Doug Lukach is from Indianapolis, Indiana.
-He is a semi-retired business unit manager but is looking forward to co-leading the Southern Tier II tour this spring.
+He is a semi-retired business unit manager.
 His favorite tour experience of all time was in May 2011 when he was on the Intro to Road Touring course in Oregon.
 He immediately used his newfound knowledge to ride from Eugene, Oregon, to Milwaukee,Wisconsin!
 His dream tour would be through all 50 states.
 “I love any tour that pushes my limits and takes me out of my comfort zone,” he said.
 Doug loves bike touring because of all the wonderful people you meet and seeing people overcome challenges and accomplish things they previously thought were not possible.
 While touring he never wants to be without peanut butter and/or something with peanut butter in it!

 Terri Lyde is from Atlanta, Georgia.
 When she isn’t on the bike, she is a software engineer.
 She’s been leading for Adventure Cycling since 2012.
 Most recently, she led the C&O Canal/GAP and the Outer Banks Inn to Inn.
 Among her favorite tour experiences is taking a group of pre-teens on a long weekend trip to swim with manatees in Florida.
 It was priceless to see the expressions on their faces and their reactions to getting in the water with these huge animals.
 On her dream tour, Terri would ride the backroads of a foreign country from village to village, doing some volunteer work on layover days.
 She loves leading bicycle tours to exchange information with people and to share her passion for cycling, the outdoors, and traveling.
 She hopes to inspire others to travel more and to learn about their adventures.
 Her favorite on-the-road snacks are GU packets and Clif Bars.
 She loves to do triathlons, despite not finishing at the front of the pack.